 Television and radio

 Many different television (TV) channels are available in the UK.
-Some are free to watch a wide variety of programmes.
+Some are free to watch and others require a paid subscription.
+British television shows a wide variety of programmes.
 Popular programmes include regular soap operas such as Coronation Street and EastEnders.
 In Scotland, some Scotland-specific programmes are shown and there is also a channel with programmes in the Gaelic language.
 There is a Welsh-language channel in Wales.
 There are also programmes specific to Northern Ireland and some programmes broadcast in Irish Gaelic.

 Everyone in the UK with a TV, computer or other medium which can be used for watching TV must have a television licence.
 One licence covers all of the equipment in one home, except when people rent different rooms in a shared house and each has a separate tenancy agreement – those people must each buy a separate licence.
 People over 75 can apply for a free TV licence and blind people can get a 50% discount.
 You will receive a fine up to £1,000 if you watch TV but do not have a TV licence.

 The money from TV licences is used to pay for the British Broadcasting Corporation (BBC).
 This is a public service broadcaster providing television and radio programmes.
 The BBC is the largest broadcaster in the world.
-It is the only wholly state-funded media organisation that is independent of government.
+Although it receives some state funding, it is independent of the government.
 Other UK channels are primarily funded through advertisements and subscriptions.

 There are also many different radio stations in the UK.
 Some broadcast nationally and others in certain cities or regions.
 There are radio stations that play certain types of music and some broadcast in regional languages such as Welsh or Gaelic.
 Like television, BBC radio stations are funded by TV licences and other radio stations are funded through advertisements.